suhasmaddali/suhasmaddali/README.md

 📃 [Introduction to Natural Language Processing for Machine Learning](https://medium.com/mlearning-ai/introduction-to-natural-language-processing-for-machine-learning-ec748131d213) - There is abundance of text present in magazines, newspapers, articles and blogs.
 In order to use the natural text, conversion mechanisms must be followed which would ensure that we get the best results when performing machine learning analysis.
 In the article, I've mentioned various natural language processing steps and ways to process a raw text and convert it to a form that could be used for machine learning purposes.
 Feel free to take a look!

-## Education
+## My Education

 🏫 [Northeastern University Khoury College of Computer Science](https://www.khoury.northeastern.edu) - I'm currently pursuing a master's in data science at Khoury College of Computer sciences.
-It is a very interesting course and the lectures are quite good.
+During the course, I've learned to implement various machine learning algorithms.
+Furthermore, the courses that were taught really shaped the way in which I approached machine learning and data science problems.
+I had an opportunity to learn machine learning algorithms from a theoretical point of view by doing assignments and projects pertaining to the course.
+It also helped me learn some important courses that were really influential in my progress towards learning the concepts of data science.

 ## Useful Links